humansinstitute/BitcoinForHumans/lockbox/Lockbox.md

 #### A framework for offchain reliably enforced, trust minimised smart contract enforcement in bitcoin.

-***Note*** This is provided as an unfinished high level concept seeking feedback, please bear with me, this went from brain to page in one sitting over Christmas!
+***Note*** This is provided as an unfinished high level concept seeking feedback!

 ---

 #### The Tl;dr's Tl;dr

 A lockbox creates a pre-approved set of transactions and fee payments which can reliably be enforced by off chain service providers.
-This could facilitate a services market for Oracle / Enforcement services without the requirement for tokens / altcoins.
+This could facilitate a market for Oracle / Enforcement services without the requirement for tokens / altcoins.

 ---